bitnami/containers/bitnami/kserve-localmodel-controller/README.md

-# Bitnami package for KServe Local Model Controller
+# Bitnami Secure Image for KServe Local Model Controller

 ## What is KServe Local Model Controller?